simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 #### Specs for Example HTCondor SIMPLE cluster on CERN OpenStack

+**Note**: The following cluster will be referred to as the **example cluster** in the rest of this tutorial.
+The terminal captures that we include in this tutorial will be from the example cluster.

 | Node Type | FQDN                     | IP address      | HTCondor Role | #cores | RAM(GB) | Swap(GB) | Disk(GB) - Root Filesystem |
 |-----------|--------------------------|-----------------|---------------|--------|---------|----------|----------------------------|